IdentityServer/IdentityServer4/docs/misc/training.rst

 Our workshop
 ^^^^^^^^^^^^
-Brock and Dominick are regularly doing workshops around identity & acess control for modern applications.
+Brock and Dominick are regularly doing workshops around identity & access control for modern applications.
 Check the agenda and upcoming dates `here <https://identityserver.io/training>`_.

 PluralSight courses